HisParadox/HisParadox/README.md

 # 💫 About Me:
-I'm currently working on my professional Portfolio<br>I'm looking to collaborate on engaging projects that I can learn alot from.
-I might not get things quickly, but I know how to find the answers I need.<br>I'm currently learning C++ with a little bit of embedded systems and PCB design.<br>Ask me about the Cpp learning path I put together for myself and others like me.<br>Fun Fact about me, I ran an half marathon for fun.
+Engineering student exploring testing, robotics, and embedded systems I build small things that move, sense, and talk back, then I break them on purpose to learn Currently deepening C and C++, plus PCB design and hardware bring up Open to collaborating on projects with clear goals, tight feedback loops, and shipping mindset

+What I’m learning
+Modern C++ patterns, unit testing, and CI for embedded STM32 and Raspberry Pi, basic RTOS, serial comms, sensor fusion

+Ask me about
+The C and C++ study path I built for beginners who like hands on learning

+Fun Fact
+Ran a half marathon for fun, yes on purpose
+Coffee powered, oscilloscope curious

 ## 🌐 Socials: